skadimoolam/x-doc/readme.md

  >x-doc http

+ If you add '-m' flag to your search, this will display a List of all the methods of a module Previously this was not optional.

+ >x-doc http -m

 ### Please Note
 All the current docs are based on IOjs(v2.1.0) and not NodeJS, but this will be soon fixed.
 This is in very early stages of Development, expect it to be a little quirky.
 Please file bugs when you find them.